-A user access review (also called user access auditing) is part of the user account management and access control process, which involves periodically reviewing the access rights of all your employees and third-party users.
-The review consists of assessing who has access to which systems, applications, and data, as well as adjusting permissions when necessary.
+A user access review (UAR) is part of the user account management and access control process, which involves periodically reviewing the access rights of all your employees and third-party users.
+A user access review is a crucial pillar of a robust identity and access management strategy.
+This review typically involves checking who has access to which systems, applications, and data, and adjusting permissions if necessary.

-The ultimate goal of a user access review is to reduce the risk of a security breach by limiting access to critical data and resources.
-Revising access rights through regular reviews can also help reduce system clutter and simplify the user experience for employees by only letting them access what they need.
+The ultimate goal of a user access review is to minimize the risk of a security incident by restricting access to sensitive resources.
+Revising access rights through regular reviews can also help reduce system clutter and simplify the user experience for employees by only granting them access to what they need.

 Main types of user access reviews

-There are different types of user access reviews, each addressing unique challenges, such as responding to employee role changes, monitoring high-risk accounts, or meeting compliance requirements.
+Each type of user access review addresses a unique challenge, such as responding to employee role changes, monitoring high-risk accounts, or meeting compliance requirements.

 Periodic access reviews